paritytech/polkadot-testnet-faucet/e2e/README.md

-Logs of the application container will be avaiable at `e2e/containter_logs/faucet-test-app.log` Logs of matrix container will be avaiable at `e2e/containter_logs/faucet-test-matrix.log`
+Logs of the application container will be avaiable at `e2e/containter_logs/faucet-test-app.log` Logs of matrix container will be avaiable at `e2e/containter_logs/faucet-test-matrix.log` Logs of zombienet nodes will be available at `e2e/zombienet_logs/`

 The whole suite of tests can take tens of seconds, because it depends on the blockchain to mine blocks and execute the XCM teleportation process.